JohnRPB/Open-Meta-Project/README.md

 Shareable, reproducible, and interactive scientific analyses---these are the goal of the Open Meta project.
 For an overview of what has been accomplished, see the "Project Showcase" section; for a more in-depth explanation of the underlying architercture, see "Rationale and technical concepts".

 #### Note: This project is under active development, and documentation is being added every day.
-Some site features may be fragile.

 ## Main technologies